michenicholas/EECE4371-MNicholas-final-project/README.md

 TCP Tic-Tac-Toe

 # Description
 This is a real-time, multiplayer Tic-Tac-Toe game that uses TCP connections to allow two clients to play with each other.
-First, run Server.java to set up the server and wait for clients to join.
-Then, run Client.java to connect the first player to the server via TCP connection.
+First, run Server.java from the command line to set up the server and wait for clients to join.
+Then, run Client.java, also from the command line, to connect the first player to the server via TCP connection.
 A window will pop up on this player's screen with a message saying that they're waiting for another player to connect.
 Once a second player connects to the server, the Tic-Tac-Toe board will automatically load in both of the clients' windows.
 The first player to connect is X's and they get to go first.

 # Why I chose this project